YannickJadoul/Parselmouth/README.md

 On Windows, Praat is **built** through the makefiles provided in Praat’s source tree.

 One could use Cygwin or MSYS2.
-As we like to provide not only an Intel64 and Intel32 edition, but an ARM64 edition as well, and Cygwin has no toolchains for ARM64, we work with MSYS2 instead.
+As we like to provide not only an Intel64/AMD64 and Intel32 edition, but an ARM64 edition as well, and Cygwin has no toolchains for ARM64, we work with MSYS2 instead.

-After installing MSYS2, we see that a `mingw64` toolchain (for Praat’s Intel64 edition) and a `mingw32` toolchain (for Praat’s Intel32 edition) are already available.
+After installing MSYS2, we see that a `mingw64` toolchain (for Praat’s Intel64/AMD64 edition) and a `mingw32` toolchain (for Praat’s Intel32 edition) are already available.
+Make sure you have installed at least `make`, `gcc`, `g++` and `pkg-config` to make those work.
 To also install a `clangarm64` toolchain (for Praat’s ARM64 edition), run `clangarm64.exe` to get a `clangarm64` shell.
 In that shell, run `pacman -Suy` to update and `pacman -S mingw-w64-clang-aarch64-clang` to install the build tools package.
+In the same way you can create a `clang64` toolchain and a `clang32` toolchain (`pacman -S mingw-w64-clang-x86_64-clang` and `pacman -S mingw-w64-i686-clang`), which are good alternatives to `mingw64` and `mingw32`;
+in 2025, MSYS2 ended support for Intel32, so you may have to use `mingw32` for that, unless you have an old Intel32 toolchain lying around.

 Move the Praat sources folders somewhere in your `/home/yourname` tree, perhaps even in three places, e.g. as `/home/yourname/praats-arm64`,